Step-by-Step: How to Form a Florida LLC

 - Dissolution triggers and winding-up procedures

 Even single-member LLCs need one.
-It reinforces the separation between you personally and the LLC as a separate legal entity — which strengthens your liability protection if it is ever challenged.
+It reinforces the separation between you and the company, which strengthens your liability protection if it is ever challenged.

 Step 6: Get Your EIN